Need a Ride

 There are three swimming pools on Disney Magic,

-all located on Deck 9, each with a different theme
+all located on Deck 9, each with a different

-pools at the "ears."
-Goofy's Pool is
+has small toddler pools at the "ears."
+Goofy's

-for families; located midship, this is where a lot of the daytime
+Pool is for families; located midship, this is where

-deck activities take place and is the scene of the nighttime deck
+a lot of the daytime deck activities take place and is the scene

-parties.
-Quiet Cove is the adults-only area.
-There
+of the nighttime deck parties.
+Quiet Cove is

-are two large hot tubs at one end, a bar and coffee house at the
+the adults-only area.
+There are two large hot tubs at one end,

-other.
-It's large enough for laps early in the day when it isn't
+early in the day when it isn't crowded.

-Deck 10 has a basketball hoop and volleyball area;
+Deck 10 has a basketball hoop and volleyball

-courts on Deck 4.
-Both Deck 4
+and shuffleboard courts on Deck 4.
+Both Deck

-and Deck 10 have walking/jogging tracks.
-There
+4 and Deck 10 have walking/jogging

-adjacent to the Vista Spa; classes in Pilates and
+Deck 9, adjacent to the Vista Spa;

-yoga are available for a small charge.
+classes in Pilates and yoga are available for a small charge.

-The Vista Spa has a room called the Tropical
+The Vista Spa has a room called the

-Rainforest, which is a co-ed steam room/sauna/aromatherapy
+Tropical Rainforest, which is a co-ed steam room/sauna/aromatherapy

 environment, with heated ceramic tile chaises and scented showers.